Evertras/simple-homemanager/04-explain-outputs-function.md

 If any of the above did not make sense, you may want to reread the section or ask questions in an issue so it can be clarified.

+[Next](./05-explain-outputs-body.md) we'll finally get to the actual `homeConfigurations` field and the inner `home-manager` function.